 What costs are involved with an Illinois Probate estate administration?

 In order to probate an Estate in Illinois, there will likely be several costs that will have to be paid throughout the administration.
 Attorney’s fees for the attorney representing the Executor or Administrator are an estate expense.
 If there is no will and an Administrator is serving as the representative, the Administrator will likely need a surety bond to ensure his/her performance as the representative of the estate; the surety bond premium is an estate expense.
 Also, the Executor or Administrator can charge a reasonable fee for his/her time spent handling the estate, and can receive reimbursement for any personal expenditures (travel expenses, hotel costs, etc.) that were made in order to administer the estate.
 In addition, court filing fees to open the estate are also estate expenses that must be paid from estate funds.
-To find out the specific court filing fees for various counties in the greater Chicago area, click on one of the following links:

 On the other hand, debts of the estate (such as unpaid medical bills of the deceased person) are not costs of the estate administration.
 The debts of the estate are paid after the costs of the estate administration are paid from the estate funds.